How do I accessorize my black dress for New Year's Eve? - ExBulletin

 Then I chat with Toronto stylist Rita Liefhebber.
 As Senior Style Director for Jenny Bird, she spends a lot of time thinking about how jewelry can enhance our appearance.
 Her top tip: “I love pairing a bold earring with a bold bracelet and not a necklace; it’s balanced,” she says.
 Specifically, “a big hoop or dangling earring, but not too long.
 Something like Jenny Bird’s Tome hoops or Nouveau Puff earrings.
 She’s a big fan of big armbands and wears them often. two at a time for maximum impact.

-Hair accessories are new this festive season and Liefhebber suggested a lovely black satin hair bow by Sophie Buhai.
-As for bags, she suggests a great soft clutch from Aldo called Specchio, for $80, or a zippered clutch that sits beautifully on the wrist for a nice touch of novelty.
+Hair accessories are new this festive season and Liefhebber suggested a pretty black satin hair bow by Sophie Buhai.
+As for bags, she suggests a terrific soft clutch from Aldo called Specchio, for $80, or a slip-on clutch that sits beautifully on the wrist for a nice touch of novelty.

 After that, stylish beauty choices can help you elevate your look (in the best way).
 Liefhebber loves a red lip with gravity, while Mellamphy says you can’t go wrong with an updo.
 “I like a tight bun, low on the back of the neck.”